 Dear Zoo is much beloved in our house.
 Young readers love lifting the flaps to discover the animals the zoo has sent – a monkey, a lion, and even an elephant!
 But will they ever find the perfect pet?
 With bright, bold artwork, a catchy refrain, and a whole host of favorite animals, Dear Zoo is a must for our list!

-You might also enjoy The 100 Best Ever Bedtime Stories for Kids Recommended by Parents
+You May Also Enjoy The 100 Best Ever Bedtime Stories for Kids Recommended by Parents

 #2.
 The Tiger Who Came to Tea by Judith Kerr